 Since 3D rendering and texturing play a great role in adding realism to the finished model, both are crucial for 3D model creation.
-However, in this article, we’ll be only discussing how to create textures.
-So, let’s get started.
+However, in this article, we’ll be only discussing how to create textures and the different software or tools you can use for creation.
+Now, let’s get started.

 Below, we have categorized 3D textures into 5 different types and explained the development process for each.

 Let’s start with an easy texture first.
 For example, flow animation is like that of lava.
 To drive the flow, you can use the exposed parameter from the y-axis of the Transform 2D node.
 Similarly, for carrying out the flow distortion, you can use a Directional Warp node along with a blurred procedural map.

 When it comes to controlling the base color, emissive, normal, metallic map channels, or height, you can use a unix pattern.
 Also, to control the height and dry state of lava, you can use the exposed level nodes present on the base pattern.